f5devcentral/f5-agility-labs-sslviz/docs/class4/module1/lab03.rst

    In this lab, enter :red:`524288`.

--  **Service Down Action** - SSLO also natively monitors the load balanced pool of security devices, and if all pool members fail, can actively bypass this service (**Ignore**), or stop all traffic (**Reset**, **Drop**).
+-  **Service Down Action** - SSLO also natively monitors the load balanced pool of security devices.
+If all pool members fail, SSLO can actively bypass this service (**Ignore**), or stop all traffic (**Reset**, **Drop**).
 For this lab, leave it set to :red:`Ignore`.